Sex club: Selective swinging

 Most swingers' clubs do not bar entrance into their facilities based on race, national origin, physical appearance or age.
 The average swinger is married, professional, middle-class and in their 40s.

 However, younger swingers seeking peer group options find this is not always possible at conventional swingers' clubs because of normal demographics.
 Similarly, those individuals who seek to specifically exclude others they personally view as unattractive are often disappointed at many swingers' clubs because the patrons are not screened to their standards.
 This desire by some has given rise to exclusive parties and clubs that exclude people based on looks or impose an upper age limit.

 'Selective swinging' or 'urban swinging' events include mostly childless, unmarried young graduates whose average ages are as low as the late 20s, a group sometimes derided as "Ken and Barbie in the lifestyle" because of the emphasis on youth and physical attractiveness.
-Selective parties are often derided by other swingers as "exclusive" or "elitist" and contrary to the open and accepting nature that they feel swinging should be about.
+Selective parties are often derided as "exclusive" or "elitist" by swingers who favor the open and accepting swinging culture.